Designated hitter: Background and history

-When the Houston Astros moved to the American League in 2013, both leagues now had fifteen teams each.
-This required interleague play season-round, as well as the Astros' use of the DH full-time.
-There was debate within MLB to unify the rules of the two leagues, with either the American League returning to its pre-1973 rules and having the pitcher hit, like the National League, or the National League adopting the DH.

-In January 2016, MLB Commissioner Rob Manfred indicated that consideration was given to the National League adopting the DH for the 2017 season, when a new collective bargaining agreement would take effect.
-However, he later backtracked on this statement to say that he does not see unification coming any time soon.
-Accordingly, the DH rule was not adopted by the National League at that time.
+The Astros moved to the American League in 2013, giving each league 15 teams and requiring interleague play throughout the entire season.
+There was debate within MLB to unify the rules of the two leagues, with either the American League returning to its pre-1973 rules and having the pitcher hit or the National League adopting the DH.
+In January 2016, MLB commissioner Rob Manfred indicated that consideration was given to the National League adopting the DH for the 2017 season, when a new collective bargaining agreement would take effect.
+However, he later backtracked, saying that he did not envision such a change being made in the near future.
+Accordingly, the DH rule was not then adopted by the National League.

-In 2020, the National League used the DH for the first time in its history as a health and safety measure due to impacts of the COVID-19 pandemic.
-At least one of the proposals released during negotiations between MLB and the Major League Baseball Players' Association (MLBPA) to attempt to reach an agreement regarding the season structure included a universal DH for 2021 as well, but the lack of such an agreement led to a temporary return to pitchers hitting in that year.
+In 2020, as a health and safety measure due to the impact of the COVID-19 pandemic, the National League used the DH for the first time.
+For the first time since 1972 (the final year before the American League adopted the DH), the National League had the higher seasonal batting average of the two leagues.
+At least one of the proposals released during negotiations between MLB and the Major League Baseball Players' Association (MLBPA) regarding the 2021 season's rules included the so-called "universal DH," but an impasse led to a temporary return to National League pitchers hitting in that year.

-On April 4, 2021, an American League team voluntarily declined to use a designated hitter in their starting lineup for the first time since 1976, when the Los Angeles Angels placed their starting pitcher Shohei Ohtani second in the batting order.
+On April 4, 2021, an American League team voluntarily declined to use a designated hitter in their starting lineup for the first time since 1976, when the Los Angeles Angels placed starting pitcher Shohei Ohtani second in the batting order.
 This was also the first time since 1903 that a pitcher had been listed as the second hitter in the starting lineup.

-On June 23, 2021, Ohtani made history again when for the first time ever an AL team did not use the designated hitter and an NL team did.
-His Los Angeles Angels declined the DH privilege, while the visiting San Francisco Giants opted to use it, starting Alex Dickerson at DH.
+On June 23, 2021, Ohtani made history again when, for the first time, an AL team did not use the designated hitter and an NL team did.
+While the Angels declined the DH privilege, the visiting Giants opted to use it, starting Alex Dickerson at DH.

-On February 10, 2022, Manfred announced plans for a universal DH in the 2022 season.
-This was ratified as part of a new collective bargaining agreement with the Major League Baseball Players Association (MLBPA) on March 10, 2022.
+On February 10, 2022, Manfred announced plans for a universal DH beginning with the 2022 season.
+The rule was ratified as part of a new collective bargaining agreement with the MLBPA on March 10, 2022, after which both leagues have continuously employed the designated hitter.